tests-always-included/grunt-if-missing/README.md

 grunt-if-missing
 ================

-Conditionally run a task if any its destination files do not exist.
+Conditionally run a task if any of its destination files do not exist.

 [![Build Status](https://travis-ci.org/tests-always-included/grunt-if-missing.svg?branch=master)](https://travis-ci.org/tests-always-included/grunt-if-missing)